jeanfrancoislarente/sitecore-demo-blog/_posts/xgenerator-intro.md

 It does stuff.
 You know, analytics stuff.

-OK, more specifically xGnerator will generate analytics data by making page requests to a Sitecore webite, JSS app, whatever you're running on Sitecore.
+OK, more specifically xGnerator will generate analytics data by making page requests to a Sitecore website, JSS app, whatever you're running on Sitecore.

 But in the end, it is supposed to produce fancy looking charts like this!
 Oops, don't look at the "Bounce rate" in the top right... we need to look into that one.

 ![picture 3](/assets/blog/xgenerator-intro/xgenerator5.png)

 There is definitely more to it but you get the idea.
-How can you properly demonstrate Sitecore's analytics reporting and insight capabilies without data and charts with pretty colors?
+How can you properly demonstrate Sitecore's analytics reporting and insight capabilities without data and charts with pretty colors?

 Don't forget to review the 360 degree view of customers in xProfile.
 Hello Mr. Olaf Cormier from Cairo (pst, he's not real).